Employee ownership: what it means for employees and customers

 The benefits mentioned above are certainly true for Shore.
 All employees have agreed that EO has been a good thing.
 Everyone has a stake in the future of the company, and we all share in its success.

-Given that the pandemic hit just after the transition, some of the benefits may have been slightly overshadowed, but we’re seeing more tangible outcomes as we’ve established a consistent approach of hybrid working.
+Given that the pandemic hit just after the transition, some of the benefits may have been slightly overshadowed.
+However, we’re seeing more tangible outcomes as we’ve established a consistent approach of hybrid working.

 From a recent employee survey, it concluded that everyone feels more positively engaged with the company than they did in 2020.
 Some reported that they feel more of a sense of being part of a team, along with an increased interest in becoming a key member of that team and having a greater influence on the future direction of the company.

-We recently conducted a Q&A session with our independent trustee, Alistair, which allowed employees to ask anything that they might not understand and follow up on any outstanding actions from our recent survey.
+We recently conducted a Q&A session with our independent trustee, Alistair.
+Employees could ask anything that they might not understand and follow up on any outstanding actions from our recent survey.
 It was very encouraging to hear Alistair compliment Shore on how successful our transition to EO had been.

 A recent EO Q&A hybrid session with Independent Trustee, Alistair